-Jessica has offered several times to clean my teeth, but I was really, really not interested.
+It’s been offered several times to clean my teeth, but I was really, really not interested.

-But, over the course of time, I was much less anxious and more impressed with the behind the scenes tour I've received on a daily basis at the dental office.
+But, over the course of time, I was much less anxious and more impressed with the behind-the-scenes tour I’ve received on a daily basis at the dental office.